Artemio Panganiban

-Artemio Villaseñor Panganiban Jr. (born December 7, 1937) is a Filipino jurist.
-He served as the 21st Chief Justice of the Supreme Court of the Philippines from 2005 to 2007.
+Artemio Villaseñor Panganiban Jr. (born December 6, 1936) is a Filipino jurist.
+He served as the 21st Chief Justice of the Supreme Court from 2005 to 2006.

 Early life and education

-Panganiban was born on December 7, 1937, in Sampaloc,Manila in a poor family.
+Panganiban was born on December 6, 1936, in Sampaloc, Manila in a poor family.
 His parents were ethnic Pampanga natives Artemio Panganiban Sr. and Patricia Villaseñor.
 He graduated with "Honorable Mention" from the Juan Luna Elementary School in 1950.
 He also finished with "Honorable Mention" from the Victorino Mapa High School in 1954.

-Panganiban was granted a University of the Philippines scholarship, but could not enroll because his impoverished parents could not afford the then 15-centavo bus ride between Diliman and the family's small rented apartment in Cataluna Street, Sampaloc, Manila, which caused him to enroll as a scholar at the prestigious Far Eastern University (FEU).
+Panganiban was granted a University of the Philippines scholarship, but could not enroll because his impoverished parents could not afford the then 15-centavo bus ride between Diliman and the family's small rented apartment in Cataluna Street, Sampaloc, Manila, which caused him to enroll as a scholar at the Far Eastern University (FEU).
 He took up a scholarship and earned a degree of Associate in Arts summa cum laude at the Far Eastern University in 1956.
 He also earned a degree of Bachelor of Laws, and graduated cum laude also at the Far Eastern University in 1960.
 Prior to his graduation, he was named as the 1959 "Most Outstanding Student" of Far Eastern University.
 Nonetheless he was bestowed in 1998 with a membership in the UP Chapter of the Phi Kappa Phi honor society.